Mayur-Satpute/django-student-feedback-system/README.md

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files...
-(license text remains same)

 ✅ Conclusion

-This application reflects a strong baseline understanding of Django's MVC workflow, CRUD operations, and database orchestration with MySQL.
+This application showcases a solid beginner-level understanding of Django's MVC workflow, CRUD operations, and database orchestration with MySQL.
-The architecture is scalable, maintainable, and well-structured — ideal for academic evaluation, portfolio presentation, or future enterprise upgrades.
+Suitable for academic submission, portfolio use, and further upgrades.